-3.8.1 According to the Environment Agency's flood zone map the Site is in Flood Zone 3.
-The site does not benefit from any formal flood defences.
+- 3.8.1 According to the Environment Agency's flood zone map the site is in Flood Zone 2 and there are no formal flood defences near the site.

 4. Sources of Flooding - Actual Flood Risk

 4.1.1 The NPPF describes potential sources of flooding.
 It is necessary to consider the risk of flooding from all sources within a FRA.
 This section provides a review of flooding from land, sewers, groundwater and artificial sources, in addition to that from rivers and the sea.